Things To See and Do in Bournemouth

 RockReef is an all year, all weather activity attraction located at the end of Bournemouth Pier.
 There is a huge range of amazing activities to suit all ages, from 4 to 94!
 Inside you will find 28...

-Dorset Belle Cruises set sail from Bournemouth or Swanage Piers for day trips with a 3 hour stop over or join us for a 40 minute coastal cruise from Bournemouth Pier.
-Bournemouth Pier to...
+Dorset Belle Cruises set sail from Bournemouth for a 40 minute coastal cruise from Bournemouth Pier.
+Sailings commence at 11am and then run every hour until 3pm.
+Special Evening Gin...